Polycron/orthotic-3D-insoles/README.md

 Consider to visit Meshlab's GitHub aswell, or their website: https://www.meshlab.net/

 I have no clue what licences are, what opensource has to do with it and so on, and so on.
 So please be responsible!
+When you have questions or would like to connect, just write a message on instagram: el_flaco_loco_xoxo